 Public parking facilities in the Bodie Island District are limited to public NPS sites that provide access to the various attractions such as Coquina Beach (see Figure 31).
 There are also a few private parking areas for use by Cape Hatteras NS and the Off Island Gun Club.
-Table 15 provides the characteristics of public and private parking areas throughout Bodie Island and Figure 32 shows the location of these areas.
+Table 14 provides the characteristics of public and private parking areas throughout Bodie Island, and Figure 32 shows the location of these areas.
 No parking areas within the District charge a parking fee for use.

-Parking utilization data is not currently collected so existing information is available from staff experience only.
+Parking utilization data is not currently collected, so existing information is available from staff experience only.
 According to Cape Hatteras NS staff, the parking areas that either reach capacity, or are subject to off-pavement parking, are Bodie Island Lighthouse, the Oregon Inlet Fishing Center, and Coquina Beach.
 These situations occur intermittently on a few major holiday weekends (Memorial Day, July 4th, and Labor Day), but do not pose significant safety, circulation, or environmental issues.
-Non-public parking areas include the Ramp I / NPS maintenance facility and residences parking lot and the Off-Island Gun Club informal parking lot, which is small (approximately 5-8 spaces) and unpaved.
+Non-public parking areas include the parking area for Ramp 1 / NPS maintenance facility and staff residences and the Off-Island Gun Club informal parking lot, which is small (approximately 5-8 spaces) and unpaved.
 During the peak hunting season, hunters often park on the southern edge of the Bodie Island Lighthouse parking lot, closest to the access road leading to the Off-Island Gun Club dock and parking.
 Cape Hatteras NS staff has not identified this as an issue that negatively impacts resource, safety, or vehicular circulation.

-Figure 31 Coquina Beach Parking Area and Facilities Source: NPS Southeast Region (January 2010)
+Figure 31

-Table 15
+Coquina Beach parking area and facilities

-Bodie Island Parking Area Characteristics
+Source: NPS Southeast Region (January 2010)

-Source: Cape Hatteras NS staff, site visit observations, and research via Google Maps (2010 Imagery)
+Table 14 Bodie Island District parking area characteristics Source: Cape Hatteras NS staff, site visit observations, and research via Google Maps (2010 Imagery)